e-mar404/Python-Snipe/Documentation.md

 When doing the csv to check out to a user the `assigned_user` column needs to be filed out with the username of the user that will be checked out to not the name.
 (This is because of 2 reasons: IT team is duplicate so name search gives multiple results and in case only first name is inputed in field there might be multiple people with it so a unique username is easier to deal with multiple results from search.)

 # Passing CSV File
+    `python snipe_update.py /path/to/file.csv`
 To pass the file to the program put the file path as an argument when running the program.
-Like so:
+Like shown above.
-`python snipe_update.py /path/to/file.csv`